If you’re looking for a large handset, jam-packed with top-tier specs and features, the Samsung Galaxy Note 8 might just be the phone for you.

 - iPhone 8 Plus

 With its 6.3 inch touchscreen and AMOLED display, the Galaxy Note 8 was easily one of the biggest phones of 2017.
-And it also boasted some of the year’s most impressive tech, too.
+And it boasted some of the year’s most impressive tech, too.

 At the back of the phone you’ll find a dual 12-megapixel camera, and an 8-megapixel selfie-camera at the front - both capable of producing gorgeous, crystal-clear portrait photos and altering the depth of field before you snap your picture.